 While the advancements in infrastructure and the best practices stated in this article (see below) should enable us to address these challenges, we need further maturity and fail-fast approaches in every organization's technology/processes, especially when it comes to Containers and Serverless apps.
 Here are some guidelines we have found to help us along our journey towards DevOps maturity in the infrastructure space.

 Well, not literally.
-In the spirit of reusable infrastructure and repeatable deployments, your ‘pet' server needs to be treated as cattle – i.e., it needs to be versioned and treated as an artefact that can be included in your delivery workflow.
+In the spirit of reusable infrastructure and repeatable deployments, your ‘pet' server needs to be treated as cattle – i.e., it needs to be versioned and treated as an artifact that can be included in your delivery workflow.
 Treat servers as a ‘herd’ and not as pets.
 If a server is down or has an issue, that’s fine – you are not going to ‘ssh’/login – all you care about is that the components around this server know that it’s down so that we can spin up a new one.
 No fixing of servers, just building around it.
 To implement this, you must look at auto-scaling and other elastic aspects.

 Consider having a regular schedule (maybe weekly or in some cadence suitable to your organization) to create an AMI package where you get all your application code and patches that you want to roll out.
-These new base (pre-baked) AMIs – with all the patches, security updates, application changes rolled in together – become your versioned artefacts (the deployment units) that enable you to implement elasticity and reliability with great speed.
+These new base (pre-baked) AMIs – with all the patches, security updates, application changes rolled in together – become your versioned artifacts (the deployment units) that enable you to implement elasticity and reliability with great speed.